Soneliem/WAIUA/README.md

 ## Why I Made This

 The main reason I made this was to detect smurfs.
 This app basically settles the debates between team members or the enemy.
-I have chosen the set of available features carefully to maintain the competitive integrity of the game.
-Many suggestions that I get are declined due to this.
+The set of available features was chosen carefully to maintain the competitive integrity of the game.
+Many suggestions that I get are declined due to this (unless a certain "competing" verified app impliments it).

 Another reason to making this was that I wanted some experience with .NET and GUI apps.
 This application uses C# as the backend, WPF as the frontend and .NET as the framework.
 I knew none of these when I began, so this was a fun journey.
 I've gained alot of experice of how to and how not to (mostly the latter) use WPF and C#.

 ## Contributing

-I welcome any sort of contribution and am happy to take in any ~~hate/~~ feedback.
-Open source means open heart :)
+I welcome any sort of contribution.
+Please remember that translations are managed externally as mentioned below.

 <!-- TODO: Fix -->
 <!-- ## Sponsors